Skip to main content

 When installed, the chart runs a registration job that:

-1. Creates (or upserts) the cluster entry in the Akuity Platform using the Akuity CLI.
+1. Creates (or upserts) the agent entry in the Akuity Platform using the Akuity CLI.

 2. Fetches the generated agent manifests from the platform.